 Credit: Mobile payment image via Shutterstock

 If you're looking for a no-frills approach to mobile credit card processing, then check out Square.
-With no monthly fees, no contracts and no merchant accounts, Square is a good solution for those who only occasionally need mobile payment processing.
+With no monthly fees, no contracts and no merchant accounts, Square is a good solution for businesses that only occasionally need mobile payment processing.

 Square links directly with your bank account and accepts payments from all major credit card companies.
 Its transaction fee of 2.75 percent is a little steep, but with no additional monthly fees, you could end up saving money with Square if you don't use it regularly.